 Malnutrition, including obesity, is the greatest hidden threat to children in the UK.
-We’ve been working with the Children’s Food Trust to end this problem.
+We’ve been working with the Children’s Food Trust to put an end to it.

-With a refreshed brand and raft of new evidence into childhood nutrition, the Children’s Food Trust (the Trust) waere ready to start having important conversations with key audience groups.
+With a refreshed brand and raft of new evidence on childhood nutrition, the Children’s Food Trust (“the Trust”) were ready to open up some important conversations with their key audiences.

-Initially, the Trust came to use for their key campaign launch for the State of the Nation.
-But as is often the case, the relationship blossomed and we worked with them to shape several campaigns and a health cookng app.
+Initially, the Trust approached us to work on their State of the Nation launch campaign.
+But as is often the case, our relationship blossomed.
+We’ve since helped them shape several campaigns and design a health cooking app.

-With each campaign we start with the question: What is the single most important message that needs to be communicated and what is the best way (visual and verbal) of communicating this?
-We worked with our brilliant partners Emmie Spencer for the campaign strategy and Made Noise for the design delivery.
+We begin each campaign project with the same question: what’s the single most important message of the campaign, and what’s the best way of communicating it, both visually and verbally?
+To this end we joined forces with the brilliant Emmie Spencer on the campaign strategy, and Made Noise for the design delivery.

-It was essential that the State of the Nation campaign worked hard for the Trust and sent a clear message to the different audience groups – that what we do in childhood nutrition now will impact an entire generation and their future wellbeing.
+It was essential that the State of the Nation campaign worked hard for the Trust and sent a clear message to each of the different audience groups: that what we feed our children now will impact the future wellbeing of an entire generation.

-The concept we developed used straigh forward imagery of young children to present a stark quesKon: what do wewant children to become when they grow up?
-Despite the serious message behind the campaign, we actually had brilliant fun at Capture Factory with the children and their parents who we’re invovled with the shoot.
+The concept we developed used simple images of young children to present a stark question.
+What do we want our children to become when they grow up?

 Despite the serious campaign message, we had brilliant fun at Capture Factory with all the children and their parents who were involved in the shoot.